sourceruckus/extractenator/README.md

                             payload.
 (REQUIRED)

   -c, --compressor COMP     Use COMP compressor in pipeline during archive
                             creation.
-Valid compressors are 'gzip', 'bzip2',
-                            'xz', 'zstd', or 'none'.
-Default is 'zstd' w/ --compressor-args of -T0 -10.
-If COMP is specified as 'none', no compressor is used (e.g., if payload files are already compressed).
+See extracenator.conf for details on
+                            valid compressors and defaults.

   -C, --compressor-args ARGS  Pass ARGS into the specified compressor.
 If
-                              --compressor was specified, defaults to empty
+                              --compressor was specified, defaults to the
-                              string.
-Otherwise, default is '-T0 -10' to go along with the default zstd compressor.
+                              matching COMP_ARGS variable in extractenator.conf.
                               Can be provided multiple times, causing argurments to be appended (i.e., becaue you cannot have spaces in ARGS).

   -V, --version             Show version string and exit.
 </pre>